Farewe/invacost/Readme.md

 ## Customising graphs

-Customising plots for the modelling approach similar to the raw cost
-approach: there are two options.
+Customising plots for the modelling approach similar to the approach based on available estimates: there are two options.

   - The first one is to use the standard ggplot produced by the package and adding things or changing parameters.
 This method is easy to implement but you cannot change everything (e.g. adjust the colors/shapes of points is not possible).
 This is what we will see here.
-See the help here: `?plot.invacost.trendcost`
+See the help here: `?plot.invacost.costmodel`

   - The second one is to make your own ggplot from the output object.
 It is more difficult to implement if you are not familiar with graphs